Vectorly/docs/docs/index.md

 As these APIs are still a work in progress, the process is a bit manual.

-** Get your tokens **
+** Get your server token **

-First and foremost, you will need a **client token**, which you can get by contacting [our technical team](mailto:sam@dotlearn.org).
-The **client token** can safely be embedded in your app, html or in javascript, and will be needed in the SDKs.
-Additionally, we will also provide you with a **private token**, which you should store in a safe place on your server (as an environmental variable).
-The **private token** will be used to for API calls to dot Learn's servers.
+First and foremost, you will need a **server token**, which you can get by contacting [our technical team](mailto:sam@dotlearn.org).
+You should store this server token in a safe place on your server (as an environmental variable) or in a secret file which is _not stored in version control systems_.
+The **server token** will be used to for API calls to dot Learn's servers.

 ** Import the .lrn player **